Boise County Clerk, Auditor, Recorders Office

 To Obtain a Passport You Will Need:

-STATE CERTIFIED COPY OF YOUR BIRTH CERTIFICATE.
+• STATE CERTIFIED COPY OF YOUR BIRTH CERTIFICATE.
 This must have a raised, State Seal on it.
 Hospital certificates are not acceptable.
 If you are a Naturalized Citizen you must present us with your Original Naturalization Papers.

-We have to identify ALL APPLICANTS.
+• We have to identify ALL APPLICANTS.
 You must present your current drivers license or some other form of photo identification.
 The applicant must apply in person.

-Applicants under the age of 18 must be accompanied by at least one parent.
+• Applicants 16 to 18 years of age must be accompanied by at least one parent.

-Public Law 106-113 requires both parents or legal guardians signatures, under oath, on passport applications for children under 14, or documentation of the absence of the second parent.
+• Public Law 106-113 requires both parents or legal guardians signatures, under oath, on passport applications for children under 16, or documentation of the absence of the second parent.

 Applications should be filled out by the applicant unless it is a small child.